-If I have to define Croatia based on country’s accommodation offer, I would say it’s a 4* family destination.
-However, different towns have a different feel when it comes to accommodation: Dubrovnik, Zagreb and Rovinj offer many 5star hotels; Split lacks large hotels, but has instead many cool apartments to rent, and hostels; Porec is full of 3star and 4star family-friendly hotels and campsites; etc.
+If I have to define Croatia based on accommodation offers, I would say it’s a 4-star family destination.
+However, different towns have a different feel when it comes to accommodation: Dubrovnik, Zagreb, and Rovinj offer 5star hotels; Split lacks large hotels but has instead many historic boutique hotels, cool apartments to rent, and hostels; Porec is full of 3star and 4star family-friendly hotels and campsites; etc.

 A property owner needs to pay a tourist tax for every guest above 12 years of age.
 The amount of a tourist tax varies according to the destination and the season.
 But generally, it’s in the range of 0.7 € to 1.5 € per day per person over 12 years of age.

 Hotels in Croatia

-Advantages of staying in a hotel:
+Advantages of staying in hotels in Croatia:

 - On-site activities

-- Free parking
+- Free parking (often)

 Disadvantages of staying at a hotel: